Testing for non-intentionally added substances (NIAS) in food contact materials

 Regulations (EC) No 1935/2004 and (EU) No 10/2011 obligate manufacturers to ensure the safety of food contact materials, and this includes a thorough risk assessment of NIAS.
 In practice, however, the nature of non-intentionally added substances may make it difficult to ascertain the exact criteria for risk assessment.

-If a non-intentionally added substance is not listed in Annex I of Regulation No 10/2011, its safety should be assessed according to internationally recognized scientific risk assessment principles.1 This means that the safe migration limit should be determined based on sources like the ECHA list of SVHC-substances, EFSAs tolerable daily intake (TDI) value2, or the Cramer classification3 of substances based on their chemical structure.
+If a non-intentionally added substance is not listed in Annex I to Regulation No 10/2011, its safety should be assessed according to internationally recognized scientific risk assessment principles.1 This means that the safe migration limit should be determined based on sources like the ECHA list of SVHC-substances, EFSAs tolerable daily intake (TDI) value2, or the Cramer classification3 of substances based on their chemical structure.

 When the migration of a substance is found to be less than 10 µg/kg in the initial NIAS screening, it is generally considered to be safe, and further analysis is not needed.
 The only exceptions to this rule are potentially carcinogenic or mutagenic substances, such as primary aromatic amines (PAA) and polycyclic aromatic hydrocarbons (PAH).
 If there is a considerable risk of these being present in the material, a separate compound-specific analysis should be performed.
 This is usually the case with FCMs made of recycled materials.